Indiana Women's Prison: Notable inmates

 Clara Green Gibson Carl was convicted in June 1922 of second-degree murder in the poisoning death of her second husband, Frank Carl.
 She was given a life sentence, her time to be served at the Indiana Women's Prison.
 She did not, however, serve out her sentence.
 In May 1937, she was paroled.

-Paula R. Cooper was sentenced to death for the murder of Ruth Pelke, Paula who was 15 at the time of the crime was later resentenced to life in prison and was transferred to the Rockville Correctional Facility from which she was released on June 17, 2013 and committed suicide on May 26, 2015.
+Paula R. Cooper was sentenced to death for the murder of Ruth Pelke, Paula who was 15 at the time of the crime was later resentenced to life in prison and was transferred to the Rockville Correctional Facility from which she was released on June 17, 2013, and committed suicide on May 26, 2015.

 Sarah Jo Pender was in solitary confinement at the Indiana Women's Prison from December 2008 to January 2013, following her escape from the Rockville Correctional Facility.

-Melinda Loveless and Mary Laurine Tackett, who were both involved in the murder of 12-year-old Shanda Sharer in 1992, were also housed in this prison (Tackett was released from the prison on the 26th anniversary of Shanda's death) and Loveless was released in September 2019.
+Melinda Loveless, Laurie Tackett and Hope Rippey, three of four teenage girls involved in the murder of 12-year-old Shanda Sharer in 1992, were also housed in this prison.
+Rippey was paroled on April 28, 2006, Tackett was paroled from the prison on the 26th anniversary of Shanda's death and Loveless was paroled in September 2019.

 Gertrude Baniszewski was an American murderer who, with the aid of most of her own children and neighborhood children, oversaw and facilitated the prolonged torture, mutilation, and eventual murder of 16-year-old Sylvia Likens, a teenage girl she had taken into her home.
 When she was convicted of first-degree murder in 1966, the case was called the "single worst crime perpetrated against an individual in Indiana's history".

 Montserrate Shirley is an American murderer and insurance fraudster who perpetrated the November 10, 2012 Richmond Hill housing addition insurance fraud scheme explosion, which killed her two neighbors, Dion and Jennifer Longworth, and did over $4 million worth of damage to 80 surrounding homes in the neighborhood.
 As of 2019, 11 houses that were demolished still have not been rebuilt.

 Brandi Worley is an American murderer who murdered her two children in 2016.